-Do you want to track the performance of your eCommerce store?
-As a store owner, you need data to make decisions and grow your business.
+Do you want to set up Google Analytics eCommerce tracking for your online store?
+As a store owner, you need data to make informed decisions and grow your business.

-What is Google Analytics eCommerce Tracking?
+What Is Google Analytics eCommerce Tracking?

 Now, are you ready to learn how to set up Google Analytics eCommerce tracking?

-Step 1: Install and Activate ExactMetrics eCommerce Addon
+Activate eCommerce Addon

 After you click the install button, wait for a few seconds and the addon will automatically activate.